ills5771/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+      Middleware, Routing

 - [ ] Describe Middleware?

+      functions that perform specific tasks which could be built-in to a framework or written custom by devs, these functions get executed in the order they are introduced.
+      Express is compatible with connect middleware, which has been around for a long time, as well as having its own built-in middleware and third party modules like cors and helmet.

 - [ ] Describe a Resource?

+      TK tells us that everything is a resource when designing RESTful Apis.
+It is accessible via a URI, and managed by HTTP methods

 - [ ] What can the API return to help clients know if a request was successful?

+      the API can return a successful status code with a message or return a json object with the information requested.

 - [ ] How can we partition our application into sub-applications?

+      I believe this is referring to using express routers, we can breakup our routing endpoints into different router files.
+For example, we have 2 routers in this project, one for the project routes, the second for the actions

 ## Project Setup